deepu105/deepu105.github.io/_posts/2019-06-24-must-have-gnome-plugins.md

 This is another default in GNOME that is annoying.
 When something needs focus these plugins brings the window up instead of the default notification.
 You can use any one of the plugins as both do the same thing.

 #### [AlternateTab](https://extensions.gnome.org/extension/15/alternatetab/)
-This replaces the default Alt+Tab with a more classical window based switcher which IMO is more user-friendly as the default requires more keyboard navigation using the arrow keys.
+This replaces the default Alt+Tab with a more classical window-based switcher which IMO is more user-friendly as the default requires more keyboard navigation using the arrow keys.

 ![](https://thepracticaldev.s3.amazonaws.com/i/bjt36nvje3640e3h92dq.png)